genonullfree/idlecoin/README.md

 |__/ \_______/|__/ \_______/ \_______/ \______/ |__/|__/  |__/
 ```

 This is an idle game where the point is to open a netcat connection to the server and keep it open as long as possible.
-The longer the connection is active, the more powerful the `idlecoin` generator becomes.
+The longer the connection is active, the more powerful the `idlecoin` miners become.

 ## Use